Folkman graph: Drawings and embeddings

+The Folkman graph is not a 1-planar graph.
+This means that every graph drawing of it in the plane has at least one edge crossed by two or more other edges.

-Other properties
+Other

 The Folkman graph with its vertices arranged in a Hamiltonian cycle.
 The edges that are not used in this cycle form the second Hamiltonian cycle of a Hamiltonian decomposition.

-The Folkman graph has a Hamiltonian cycle, and more strongly a Hamiltonian decomposition into two Hamiltonian cycles.
-Like every bipartite graph, its chromatic number is two, and its chromatic index (the minimum number of colors needed to color its edges so that no two edges of the same color meet at a vertex) equals its maximum degree, which in this case is four.
-For instance, such a coloring can be obtained by using two colors in alternation for each cycle of a Hamiltonian decomposition.
+If follows from its construction as a subdivided double that the Folkman graph has a Hamiltonian cycle, and that every Hamiltonian cycle is complementary to another Hamiltonian cycle, forming a Hamiltonian decomposition into two Hamiltonian cycles.

+Like every bipartite graph, its chromatic number is two, and its chromatic index (the minimum number of colors needed to color its edges so that no two edges of the same color meet at a vertex) equals its maximum degree, four.
-Its radius is 3 and its diameter is 4.
-If $v$ is one of the doubled vertices of the $K_5$ construction, then all other vertices are at most three steps away from $v$.
-However, there are pairs of subdivision vertices from the construction (coming from disjoint edges of $K_5$) that are four steps apart from each other.
-Because the graph contains many 4-cycles, its girth is 4, the minimum possible for a bipartite graph.
-It is also 4-vertex-connected and 4-edge-connected.
-Its treewidth and clique-width are both 5.